brocklab/pycashier/README.md

 # Cash in on Expressed Barcode Tags (EBTs) from NGS Sequencing Data *with Python*

-[Cashier](https://github.com/russelldurrett/cashier) is a tool developed by Russell Durrett for the analysis of and extraction of expressed barcode tags.
+[Cashier](https://github.com/russelldurrett/cashier) is a tool developed by Russell Durrett for the analysis and extraction of expressed barcode tags.

 This python implementation offers the same flexibility and simple command line operation.